JACCCostring/HttpServerWapper/README.md

 Note: if you wonder.
 Yes of course a HTTP Server must accept parameters/arguments and there you have it.
 HttpRequestValidator class deal with it, but the use of this class is internal that means you don’t need to worry about it.
 ClientImplementation abstract/interface class will have access to HttpRequest class members by calling params obj then he programmer/client will be able to retrieve a list of arguments from a Request, even the submitted methods ex: GET, PUT, POST or DELETE, even better the ClientImplementation has capabilities to do some JSON operations by calling jsonEngine obj.

+----ROUTING---

+Basic Routing concept is possible by accessing Params object.

 Params->command(“right http method”) can be GET, POST, DELETE and PUT, to verify if its the right http method.

 Params->getArgs(arg number).startsWith(“right parameter”) to get the right argument after the first / in the scheme or URL.